nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 > **Note:** You may need to find your old boot partition if you don't know what the name of it is.
 You can do this by
 > checking `fdisk -l` to see what partition it is.
 Alternatively, you can find it by UUID by taking the UUID from the
-> commented out line in the `/etc/fstab` and running `ls -l /dev/disk/by-uuid/` to find which disk name the symlink
+> commented out line in the `/etc/fstab` and running `ls -l /dev/disk/by-uuid/` to determine which disk the symlink
-> of the disk points to.
+> points to.

 Now that it's mounted at `/mnt` we can just copy the `config`, `initrd.img`, and `vmlinuz` files from the old boot partition to the (now root disk) `/boot` directory: